 What is the Case List?
 A list of the Cases whose Team you're on.
 You can re-sort by any of the columns.
 To add a Case, click ”Add Case”.
 To edit a Case, click the green button to the right of the Case.
 To manage Discovery for a Case, click the red button to the right of the Case.

 How do I create a Case?
-From your Case List, click "Add Case."
-If you have the Complaint, say “Yes” to import it.
-AI4Discovery will import the Complaint, analyze the issues, attempt to assign Roles to the Parties, and create the Case.
-If you don’t have the Complaint, you can manually add the necessary information.
+From your Case List, click "Add Case".
+If you have the Complaint, say ”Yes” to import it.
+AI4Discovery will import the Complaint, analyze the issues, assign Roles to the Parties, and create the Case.
+If you don't have the Complaint, you can add the information manually.

 How do I edit a Case?
 From your Case List, click the green button to the right of the Case you want to edit.